Congratulations! By choosing a trip to Tennessee to soak up the history of Gatlinburg, you’re in great company.

 Of course, there’s nothing like seeing the real deal.

-Unfortunately (actually, very fortunately), the Civil War has ended, but you can see something so close to the real deal that you may even swear it is.
+Fortunately, the Civil War has ended, but you can see something so close to the real deal that you may even swear it is.

 It’s called reenactment, and Gatlinburg is rife with it!